zhengliw/MakeThingsEasier/README.md

 ## How to use?

 First, go to keykeyconfig.txt and change the actions according to your needs.
-On the left side of the equal sign (=), type the shortcut you want and on the right side, type what should be executed in the terminal. **Don't add spaces around the equal sign.** More features upcoming!
+On the left side of the equal sign (=), type the shortcut you want and on the right side, type what should be executed in the terminal. **Don't add spaces around the equal sign.**

+Then, execute main.py (name can vary) to get to the interactive MTE shell to use your defined action shortcuts.

+-or-

+Directly run an action quickly by simply passing a command-line argument: 'python main.py your-command'.
+This method closes MTE immediately after a successful action run.
+I'll call it "Quick Mode".

 ## Program logic (v1.1 upwards)

-Argv is yes if a command line argument is passed to the script.

-Success is yes if the action is defined and could be run

-Argv yes, Success yes: The program exits after executing action

-Argv yes, Success no: The program shows an error message, then launches the normal mte shell

-Argv no, Success yes/no: The program shows the mte shell until the user presses ctrl-c to exit
+Normally, the program will launch the normal MTE shell if the action passed through by the command-line argument isn't defined.
+This allows you to check if you made typos when using the command-line arguments.
+You can modify this behavior by going into config.txt and modifying exitAfterArgvSuccess.